WillemJiang/camel-playground/camel-hl7-elasticsearch-demo/README.md

 		mvn compile && mvn spring-boot:run

- Users can query the RSS title with a key word from a RESTful service by accessing the service "http://localhost:8080/patient/search?q=xxx&max=10" from .
+ Users can query the patient record by using the family name from a RESTful service by accessing the service "http://localhost:8080/patient/search?q=xxx&max=10" .